catherinekennedy/designtokens/README.md

 and storybook for versioning and ui test

-* Here the design token studio plugin was installed
-In figma and integrated in GitHub
+* Here the design token studio plugin was installed in figma and integrated in GitHub
-* After that the token transformer is used to simply the complex token
+* After that the token transformer is used to to transform the complex token into simple token
 * Then the style dictionary is used to transform the tokens into css variable.